artbits/quickio/README.md

 ## QuickIO
 QuickIO is a Java embedded database.
 The underlying layer is based on the ``LevelDB`` engine and Java NIO design, and uses ``Protostaff`` to serialize/deserialize data.
-Support the storage of **document, Key-Value and file** type data.
+Support the storage of **document, key-value and file** type data.
 Directly use Java code to operate the database, which is simple and efficient.

 ## Features